-- (b) The adjustment to catch limits to account for human-induced mortalities shall be based on an estimate provided by the Scientific Committee of the size of adjustment required to ensure that total removals over time from each population and area do not exceed the limits set by the RMP.
-Total removals include commercial catches and other human-induced mortalities caused by aboriginal subsistence whaling, scientific whaling, whaling outside the IWC, bycatches and ship strikes, to the extent that these are known or can be reasonably estimatedD,10 - [(c) In the event of a massive die-off (biological and/or human-induced) larger than 1% of a stock or 500 animals - whichever is smaller - the Commission shall order a temporary cessation of catch limits on that stock.
+- 5. (a) Commercial whaling shall only be permitted for populations, areas and seasons for which catch limits are in force and shown in Table 1.
+These catch limits shall have been calculated by the Scientific Committee on the instruction of the Commission in accordance with the RMP specified in Appendix 2.
+They shall be adjusted downwards to account for [human-induced mortalities as specified in paragraph 5 (b).] [mortalities (whether human-induced or otherwise) as specified in paragraph 5 (b) and 5 (c)].
+Commercial catch limits for all populations in all areas and seasons not listed in Table 1 are zero.
+C, 7, 8 - (b) The adjustment to catch limits to account for human-induced mortalities shall be based on an estimate provided by the Scientific Committee of the size of adjustment required to ensure that total removals over time from each population and area do not exceed the limits set by the RMP.
+Total removals include commercial catches and other human-induced mortalities caused by aboriginal subsistence whaling, scientific whaling, whaling outside the IWC, bycatches and ship strikes, to the extent that these are known or can be reasonably estimated^{D,9} - (c) In the event of a massive die-off (biological and/or human-induced) larger than 1% of a stock or 500 animals whichever is smaller the Commission shall order a temporary cessation of catch limits on that stock.
 A catch limit integrating this event shall immediately be recalculated by the Scientific Committee: it shall remain in effect for the remainder of the catch limit period.
-Given the magnitude of a die-off, the Commission may determine, by simple majority vote, that catches are prohibited until further notice.] - (d) Notwithstanding the other provisions of paragraph 5 there shall be a moratorium on the taking, killing or treating of whales, except minke whales, by factory ships or whale catchers attached to factory ships.
-This moratorium applies to sperm whales, killer whales and baleen whales, except minke whales. - (e) Notwithstanding the other provisions of paragraph 5, catch limits for the killing for commercial purposes of whales from all stocks for the 1986 coastal and the 1985/86 pelagic seasons and thereafter shall be zero.
-This provision will be kept under review, based upon the best scientific advice, and by 1990 at the latest the Commission will undertake a comprehensive assessment of the effects of this decision on whale stocks and consider modification of this provision and the establishment of other catch limits. $\Sigma$ , 13
+Given the magnitude of a die-off, the Commission may determine, by simple majority vote, that catches are prohibited until further notice.
+10 - (d) Notwithstanding the other provisions of paragraph 5 there shall be a moratorium on the taking, killing or treating of whales, except minke whales, by factory ships or whale catchers attached to factory ships.
+This moratorium applies to sperm whales, killer whales and baleen